rhencke/cherow/README.md

 Cherow is a very fast and unbeatable, standard-compliant ECMAScript parser written in ECMAScript.

-**NOTE!** The first beta code will be pushed to this repo within 1 - 2 weeks.

-Will I ever go public?
-I'm not sure I will.
-I hate breaking what others have spent time and resources building up.
-And that will be the case if I go public with Cherow :(

 ## Features

 - Full support for ECMAScript 2017 [(ECMA-262 8th Edition)](http://www.ecma-international.org/publications/standards/Ecma-262.htm)